-I think it’s fair to say that everything on the GTS* project can be classified as software, hardware, procedures or documentation; so, without further ado, let’s begin with the software.
+Everything on the GTS* project can be classified as software, hardware, procedures (operation) or documentation.

 First acronym: GTS for “Greening the Spark” (see also acronym list at the bottom of this page)

 There are two levels of control: simulator level where a supervisor determines what configuration will be run and when, and operator level where a grid operator interacts directly with the running simulator via a physical control panel.
 In the museum version, the supervisor takes the form of staff and visitor control panels and the configurations are predetermined, The diagram below shows the main simulation loop which controls the operation of the models.

 The prime function of the main simulation loop is to provide the timing needed for loop iteration and synchronisation of the models.
 Every model has code for initialisation and looping.
 Other functions include storing simulation information for further analysis and compiling a simulation report or displaying the results of a game.

 The simulation runs in simulation time but the actual software runs in real time.
 The relationships between quantities measured in these two time frames are illustrated in the diagram above.
 The rate at which simulation time runs faster than real time is called the time factor, like fast forward on a video player.
 A time factor of 60 allows a 24 hour simulation to complete in 24 minutes.